mpr1255/xinjiang_alerts/README.md

 4. etc.

 # Low-hanging fruit for development
+DONE
-## integrate the archive link
+~~## integrate the archive link
 Right now the curl packet goes off to archive the link, but I haven't tried to capture that and integrate it back into the csv file.
 That would be a good idea.

-That could also be done through the curl library inside R itself, but I just opted for the shell because it is simpler (and I was expecting to be able to do it asynchronously).
+~~That could also be done through the curl library inside R itself, but I just opted for the shell because it is simpler (and I was expecting to be able to do it asynchronously).

 ## better error checking
 It could follow-up with missed articles better.
 The most extreme case would be searching their exact title through the google json custom search API or Baidu API and just archiving the top few results...